Matuco19/Github-Roaster/README.md

 # Github Roaster CLI

 Welcome to the **Github Roaster**!
-This program will generate a roast of any GitHub user you choose.
+This simple script will generate a roast of any GitHub user you choose.
 It uses the GitHub API to fetch user data and [Pollinations.ai](https://pollinations.ai/) OpenAI model to generate the roast.

 ---